Start With the Easy Stuff

 I donated:

-One of those T-shirts was super soft, so my son took it, which I was totally fine with.
+One of those T-shirts was super soft, though, so my son took it.
+Totally fine by me.

 Next steps…